- What's on

 Early booking access for theater shows, you will be the first to know!

-Exclusive and private access to the Ithra Library study rooms.
+Exclusive access to the Ithra multimedia room in the Library.

 20% Discounts on all Ithra’s programs and offerings, including theater performances, museums and exhibitions.

-Complementary passes for up to three guests to visit Ithra’s vast collection of art and artifacts in our unique galleries.
+Inviting up to 3 guest to the vast collection of Art in our unique galleries.

 Enjoy book borrowing privileges at the Ithra Library.